 What’s different?

-The Northeast Equipment Dealers Association in co-operation with the Pennsylvania Department of Labor took a unique approach to and built competency-based programs for both pre-apprenticeship (levels 1 & 2) and an apprenticeship program focused on building the necessary skills validated by independent testing rather than the traditional “time” and “coursework” apprenticeship model.
+The North American Equipment Dealers Association in co-operation with the Pennsylvania Department of Labor took a unique approach to and built competency-based programs for both pre-apprenticeship (levels 1 & 2) and an apprenticeship program focused on building the necessary skills validated by independent testing rather than the traditional “time” and “coursework” apprenticeship model.

 How long does it take?